 Dating violence can take many forms, including psychological and emotional abuse, physical abuse, and sexual abuse.

-Psychological and emotional abuse is threatening a partner or harming his/her sense of self-worth.
-It frequently involves one partner humiliating, insulting, or swearing at the other.
+Psychological and emotional abuse frequently involves the use of verbal and nonverbal communication where one partner humiliates, insults, or swears at the other to exert control.
 Other examples include: attempting to control a partner’s activities, trying to destroy his or her self-confidence and self-esteem, and isolating the person from other friends and family.

-Physical abuse includes such things as hitting, slapping, punching, shoving, kicking, biting, and hair-pulling.
+Physical abuse is when one partner hurts the other by hitting, slapping, punching, shoving, kicking, biting, hair-pulling, or using another type of physical force.
 It also includes the use of a weapon, such as a club, knife, or gun, against a partner.
 While both teenage boys and girls report acting violently because they were angry, teenage boys are much more likely to use force in order to control their girlfriends, while girls more often act violently in self-defense.